 Timothy D. Holmes - Cofounder, Managing Partner

 Tim has worked successfully in the food and beverage business for over twenty-five years.
 Throughout his tenure as Vice President, Managing Partner, of Lettuce Entertain You Enterprises in Chicago, he owned, operated and created multiple restaurant concepts; 1995 Brasserie Jo, a 225 seat 1940’s Parisian style brasserie; 1997 Heaven on Seven, a 150-seat full service Cajun/Creole concept; 1998 Brasserie Jo’s second location, Boston Massachusetts; 2001 Petterino’s, a 200-seat Italian Chop House; 1998-2000 Lettuce Catering, a full service off-premise catering company.
 As Director of Operations, Tim was responsible for the creation, decision- making, planning, financial performance and operations of these concepts.
 Tim’s leadership directed over twenty managers and five hundred employees.
 Currently as owner and operator of WHEATFIELDS Restaurants in Saratoga Springs and Clifton Park New York, he enjoys leading the teams, developing the concepts, and always looking forward to the next project.

-Tim is Vice-President of the Saratoga Springs Downtown Business Association, an active member of the Saratoga County Chamber of Commerce, and the Chamber of Southern Saratoga County.
+Tim is President of the Saratoga Springs Downtown Business Association, an active member of the Saratoga County Chamber of Commerce, and the Chamber of Southern Saratoga County.
 He holds an Associates Degree in Hotel Restaurant Management from Paul Smith’s College, and was on the Board of Directors for Lettuce Entertain You Enterprises from 1997-2001.